 - Presenting original work at competitive scholarly conferences.
 In recent years, Fellows have participated in annual conferences sponsored by the International Writing Centers Association, National Conference on Peer Tutoring in Writing, Northeast Writing Centers Association, University of Connecticut, and others.

-- Authoring online writing guides that reach Cadets and students around the globe.
+- Authoring online writing guides that reach cadets and students around the globe.
 Guides that Advanced Fellows produce on the writing process build on their experiences as writers to educate others—a valuable step toward the possibility of pursuing graduate study in any field.

 - Working toward scholarly or personal publication projects.
 Faculty leaders in the Program offer intensive support to Fellows with various publication projects, including academic and civic writing as well as creative nonfiction.

 - Partnering with real-world professionals.
-Fellows regularly talk with professionals during on-post colloquia, visits to other colleges, or our “Writing Today” AIAD.
+Fellows regularly talk with professionals during on-post colloquia, visits to other colleges, or our “Writing Today” summer internship.
 Recently, we have partnered with writers and teachers at Johns Hopkins, Georgetown, Rutgers, George Mason, Vassar, Harvard, Baruch College, NPR, CNN, the Smithsonian, the White House, the Pentagon, the CIA, Congress, the Frameworks Institute, and Veterans Writing Project, among others.

-The Bottom Line: as scholars, Fellows learn to communicate insightfully and effectively across all channels, preparing themselves to excel as officers and citizens.
+The bottom line: as scholars, Fellows learn to communicate insightfully and effectively across all channels, preparing themselves to excel as officers and citizens.
 They also become extremely competitive candidates for advanced schooling, as evidenced by three Fellows, Don Stanley Dalisay ('17), Timothy McLaughlin ('17), and Duy Nguyen ('18), recently being named Schwarzman Scholars.